mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 ### React Server Components

-Once integrated with Pigment CSS, Material UI v6 provides a separate set of layout components, including `Grid`, `Container`, and `Stack`, that are compatible with React Server Components.
+Once integrated with Pigment CSS, Material UI v6 provides a separate set of layout components, including `Box`, `Grid`, `Container`, and `Stack`, that are compatible with React Server Components.

 ```jsx
 import Box from '@mui/material-pigment-css/Box';